WORLD WAR II SPEAKERS SERIES

 Tour our exhibit at the Strategic Air and Space Museum

 Hear a survivor or liberator speak

 Open to schools and other educational groups, the Searching for Humanity: Veterans, Victims and Survivors of World War II exhibit tells a powerful story about the Holocaust and those who rescued survivors from concentration camps.
 Told via photographs, memorabilia and testimony of Nebraska Holocaust survivors and servicemen - the exhibit grapples with the search for humanity during the Holocaust.

-School groups are encouraged to visit the exhibit on select Thursdays (see dates below) when a local Holocaust survivor or liberator will share their testimony.
+School groups are encouraged to visit the exhibit on select dates, when a local Holocaust survivor or liberator will share their testimony.

 *Please note that this program does not include the Planetarium or the flight simulation activities.

 PLEASE NOTE: There may be an alternate speaker, and if our speaker is unable to make it, there will be a lesson on The Journey that Saved Curious George: the wartime escape of Margaret and H.A.
 Rey, The Diary of Anne Frank, or a related topic.

 More about the Searching for Humanity Holocaust Exhibit